michaelstiefel/Capstone_ECB_Tweets/README.md

 ## Project Overview

 This project is part of the Udacity Data Scientist Nanodegree Program.
-Its purpose is to create a flask web app to illustrate insights from tweets about the European Central Bank (ECB) in 2021.
+Its purpose is analyse tweets about the European Central Bank (ECB) and obtain results about the volume of tweets, the sentiment of the tweets and the discussed topics.
+In addition, the projects creates a flask web app to illustrate some of those insights.

+## Problem Statement
 Specifically, the following questions will be addressed:

-Setting: The European Central Bank holds a policy meeting approximately every six weeks.
-An important part of monetary policy is the guidance of future expectations.
-For this reason, reactions on Twitter could be a useful signal for monetary policy.

-## Problem Statement
+- What are the topics discussed by users on Twitter?
+(Part 1)
 - Does Twitter traffic (i.e. the number of tweets) respond to key ecb decision dates?
+(Part 2)
 - Does Twitter Sentiment change on days when the ECB decided on its monetary policy?
-- What are the topics discussed by users on Twitter and how do they change over time?
+(Part 3)

+## Setting:

+The European Central Bank holds a policy meeting approximately every six weeks.
+An important part of monetary policy is the guidance of future expectations.
+For this reason, reactions / discussions on Twitter could be a useful signal for monetary policy.

 ## Metrics

-This analysis will mainly focus on two metrics:
+The topic modelling / Latent Dirichlet Allocation will focus on the metric of perplexity.

+Formally, the metric of perplexity is defined for a set of unseen documents $\omega$

+$$
+\text{Perplexity}(\omega) = \exp(-\frac{\mathcal{L}(\omega)}{\text{count of tokens}})
+$$
+where the log likehood function is itself defined as a probability of obtaining this unseen document given the topics $\Omega$ and a hyperparameter $\alpha$ governing the topic distribution of documents.
+$$
+\mathcal{L}(\omega) = \log p(\omega | \Omega, \alpha)
+$$
+(formal definitions taken from [this link](http://qpleple.com/perplexity-to-evaluate-topic-models/)).

+On a more intuitive level, perplexity is a statistic to describe how well a probability model (here, our topic model) predicts an unseen sample.(See also [here](https://cfss.uchicago.edu/notes/topic-modeling/#:~:text=Perplexity%20is%20a%20statistical%20measure,of%20words%20in%20your%20documents.))

+The analysis of Twitter traffic and the Sentiment Analysis will focus on the simpler and straightforward metrics of the number of tweets and the compound sentiment:

 - The daily number of tweets as a proxy for importance: More tweets mean that there is more discussion about the ECB on this particular day
 - The compound sentiment (provided by VaderSentiment, a sentiment analysis tool for social media, see link below).
 In short, a positive / negative score is associated to each word in the tweet.
 The compound